jli924/WealthWizard/README.md

 1. Go to our UI repository: https://github.com/jli924/WealthWizardUI
 2. Scroll down to the README.md file and click "View application"
 3. Navigate between different pages and manage your finances!
-  a.
-When navigating between different pages, be sure to always go back to the home page first or data may not show up properly.
+3a.
+When navigating between different pages, be sure to use the home button (don't click through the tabs at the top!
+It can cause issues with loading data)